 Arguably, the standout feature of this room is the vibrant headboard.
 Pattern on headboard ideas not only injects energy but, as Nicola points out, is also more forgiving than a plain one, should it mark.
 She had this headboard made by Naturalmat using the Carolina linen from Vanderhurd.

-If you’re looking for a neutral bedroom scheme that feels fresh and modern, embrace grey bedroom ideas.
+If you’re looking for a neutral bedroom scheme that feels fresh and modern, embrace gray bedroom ideas.

-‘Greys are hugely versatile, from cool off white shades, through warmer neutral mid tones to the very deep and mysterious,’ says Judy Smith, Color Consultant at Crown.
-The walls of this bedroom put together by Jonathan Adler lean towards the darker end, but are kept fresh by being paired with crisp white.
+‘Grays are hugely versatile, from cool off white shades, through warmer neutral mid tones to the very deep and mysterious,’ says Judy Smith, color consultant at Crown (opens in new tab).
+The walls of this bedroom put together by Jonathan Adler (opens in new tab) lean towards the darker end, but are kept fresh by being paired with crisp white.

 ‘They have more color and texture within them than straight black,’ adds Smith.
 ‘A monochrome scheme of black and white is much more unforgiving than shades of slate and clay, which will change subtly with the light throughout the day, giving them personality and character.’